Aetopia/NVIDIA-Driver-Package-Downloader/README.md

         4. `-Directory <Directory>` | Output Directory
         5. `-Full` | Download an entire driver package.

-    4. `Install-NVCPL` | Install the UWP NVIDIA Control Panel as a Win32 application.
+    4. `Install-NVCPL` | Install the NVIDIA Control Panel.
+        - `-UWP` | Install the NVIDIA Panel as a UWP app.

 # NVIDIA Control Panel Launcher
 This program serves the launcher for the NVIDIA Control Panel, although you don't need it for the control panel itself, it essentially supresses the `NVIDIA Control Panel is not installed!` prompt from popping up since the UWP control panel isn't installed.